Obama campus sex assault rules rescinded

 The new interim instructions will allow universities to decide the standard of evidence to be used when handling complaints.

-The DeVos guidelines introduce the option of a "clear and convincing evidence standard" in campus sex assault cases.
+The DeVos guidelines introduce the higher standard of proof option that there must be "clear and convincing evidence" in campus sex assault cases.

-This is a higher standard of proof than the "preponderance of evidence" test rolled out under President Obama.
+Under President Obama, universities were able to judge students based on a preponderance of evidence, instead of guilt being proved beyond a reasonable doubt as in criminal cases.

-His administration's 2011 and 2014 college sexual misconduct policies included increased reporting requirements.
+His administration's 2011 and 2014 college sexual misconduct policies also required colleges to investigate complaints even if there was a separate criminal inquiry.

 Critics of that approach said it protected survivors at the expense of the accused's rights.